MicrosoftDocs/WSL/WSL/wsl-config.md

 ### Set a default distribution

-There are three ways to launch and run WSL:

-1. `wsl.exe` or `bash.exe`
-1. `wsl [command]` or `bash -c [command]`
-1. `[distro]` ie `ubuntu` -- this is the same as launching the installed app from the Windows menu.

-In the first two cases, WSL must pick a distribution to run - a default distribution.
-If you don't explicitly set a default, it will be the first one installed.
-Please note that when appending a command and invoking via 'wsl', you don't append a '-c' for the command.
+The default WSL distribution is the one that runs when you run `wsl` on a command line.

 `wslconfig /setdefault <DistributionName>`

 Sets the default distribution to `<DistributionName>`.

-For example:
+**Example:**
 `wslconfig /setdefault Ubuntu` would set my default distribution to Ubuntu.
-Now when I run `wsl -c npm init` it will run in Ubuntu.
+Now when I run `wsl npm init` it will run in Ubuntu.
 If I run `wsl` it will open an Ubuntu session.

 ### Unregister and reinstall a distribution